 Main text

 Climate change research aims to understand global environmental change and how it will impact nature and society.
 The broad scope of climate change impacts means that successful adaptation and mitigation efforts will require an unprecedented collaboration effort that unites diverse disciplines and is able to respond to rapidly evolving climate issues (IPCC, 2014).
-However, to achieve this, climate change research practices need updating: key research findings remain behind journal paywalls, while scientific progress can be impeded by low levels of reproducibility and transparency (Ellison, 2010; Morueta-Holme et al., 2018), individual data ownership (Hampton et al., 2015), and inefficient research workflows (Lowndes et al., 2017).
-Furthermore, the level of public interest and policy on climate change issues rely on fast communication of academic research to public institutions, yet the societal impact of climate change studies likely differs according to their public availability and exposure.
+However, to achieve this aim, climate change research practices need updating: key research findings remain behind journal paywalls, and scientific progress can be impeded by low levels of reproducibility and transparency (Ellison, 2010; Morueta-Holme et al., 2018), individual data ownership (Hampton et al., 2015), and inefficient research workflows (Lowndes et al., 2017).
+Furthermore, the level of public interest and policy engagement on climate change issues relies on fast communication of academic research to public institutions, with the result that the societal impact of climate change studies will differ according to their public availability and exposure.
 Here, we argue that by adopting open science (OS) principles, scientists can advance climate change research and accelerate efforts to mitigate impacts; especially for highly vulnerable developing regions of the world where research capacity is limited.
-Using citation and social media metrics, we underscore the benefits of OS in raising the academic and societal impact of climate change research.
+We underscore the benefits of OS in raising the academic and societal impact of climate change research using citation and social media metrics.

 OS enables rapid and robust collaborative research, which can be critical for fast-moving interdisciplinary fields such as climate change.
 OS principles aim to improve reproducibility and transparency throughout the research process by openly sharing data, code, and papers (Hampton et al., 2015; McKiernan et al., 2016).
-OS practices can have wide-ranging benefits specific to climate change research, including improved collaboration, reproducibility, and scientific progression through sharing of data and code (Ellison, 2010; Ram, 2013; Lowndes et al., 2017), greater public engagement (Wang et al., 2015), and increased citation rates of open access (OA) publications (‘the OA citation advantage’) (Lawrence, 2001; Eysenbach, 2006).
+Such practices can have wide-ranging benefits specific to climate change research, including improved collaboration, reproducibility, and scientific progression through sharing of data and code (Ellison, 2010; Ram, 2013; Lowndes et al., 2017), greater public engagement (Wang et al., 2015), and increased citation rates of open access (OA) publications (‘the OA citation advantage’) (Lawrence, 2001; Eysenbach, 2006).
 OS has transformed research practices of entire disciplines (e.g. preprints in mathematics, open genome data in genetics; Nielsen, 2011), but the transition to OS for climate change research is incomplete.

 OA benefits to citations and research communication

-In publications containing ‘climat* change’ in their title, abstract or keywords and published between 2007-2016 (www.scopus.com), the proportion of OA studies increased substantially, accounting for only 4% in 2007 and increasing to 26% in 2016 (Fig. 1).
+The proportion of OA studies increased substantially over time in publications containing ‘climat* change’ in their title, abstract or keywords between 2007-2016 (www.scopus.com), accounting for only 4% in 2007 and increasing to 26% in 2016 (Fig. 1).
 However, this varied by journal rank (JR; see Fig. 1 caption).
 For low and very high JR categories, OA publications in 2016 accounted for <16%, while medium and high ranked studies were 41% and 29% OA, respectively.
 Popular OA journals such as PLoS ONE and Nature Scientific Reports comprised 72% of OA publications and 21% of all publications in the medium-ranked group.
-Across all journal ranks, OA climate change studies were cited more than closed studies (Fig. 2a), indicating that adopting OA can lead to earlier and increased citations of climate change research, and thus accelerate scientific progression by building upon existing science at a faster rate (Eysenbach, 2006; Lowndes et al., 2017).
+Across all journal ranks, OA climate change studies were cited XXX more than closed studies (Fig. 2a), indicating that adopting OA can lead to earlier and increased citations of climate change research, and thus accelerate scientific progression by building upon existing science at a faster rate (Eysenbach, 2006; Lowndes et al., 2017).